⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs LLY

-A global healthcare company with a strong focus on diabetes and obesity care, producing popular GLP-1 drugs like Ozempic and Wegovy.
+Danish pharmaceutical company, a global leader in diabetes and obesity care with popular GLP-1 drugs like Ozempic and Wegovy.

 Johnson & Johnson